MuhammadHasnainKayani/Image-Enhancement/README.md

 ## Overview

 This script upscales images using the Real-ESRGAN model.
 It processes images from an input directory, including all subfolders, and saves the upscaled images to a new output directory.
 Unsupported image formats and CSV files are copied without processing.
+You just need to specify the input folder path and define the threshold for image dimensions.
+When you run the code, the output folder will contain:

+Images that are above the threshold size, copied as-is.
+Images that are below the threshold size, scaled by the Real-ESRGAN model.

 ## Setup